LyceanEM/LyceanEM.github.io/_posts/2020-12-04-GPU-Processing-and-Medical-Imaging.md

 ![Head Imaging](/images/medicalimagingneutralfocus.png "Relative Power plotted over Body Model") *Figure 1 Initial Head Imaging*

 When the scanner is situated about the head of the body model, the electromagnetic radiation can then be propagated towards the sources in order to model the influence of each individual antenna element or current source upon the total field.
 For purely line of sight propagation with no scattering assumed, this implies 11.8 million ray checks, and EM processing of a similar number of paths.
+Before I moved the EM processing to the GPU, as well as the ray tracing, this model would have taken over 24 hours to run on my home computer, but with the new engine it takes less than a minute.

 The power pattern this produces is shown in Figure 1 with each element weighted with zero phase offset.

 ![Weighted Head Imaging](/images/medicalimagingformedtohead.png "Relative Power plotted over body Model, weighted towards head")
 *Figure 2 Equal Gain Combining*